-For any quarter for which we have a net worth deficit, we will be required to draw funds from Treasury under the senior preferred stock purchase agreement in order to avoid being placed into receivership.
-As of the date of this prospectus, the maximum amount of remaining funding under the agreement is \$117.6 billion.
-If we were to draw additional funds from Treasury under the agreement in a future period, the amount of remaining funding under the agreement would be reduced by the amount of our draw.
+For any quarter for which we have a net worth deficit, we will be required to draw funds from Treasury under the senior preferred stock purchase agreement to avoid being placed into receivership.
+After we receive the additional funds requested from Treasury to eliminate our net worth deficit as of December 31, 2017, the maximum amount of remaining funding under the agreement will be \$113.9 billion.
+If we were to draw additional funds from Treasury under the agreement in respect of a future period, the amount of remaining funding under the agreement would be reduced by the amount of our draw.
 Dividend payments we make to Treasury do not restore or increase the amount of funding available to us under the agreement.
+Accordingly, if we experience multiple quarters of net worth deficits, the amount of remaining funding available under the senior preferred stock purchase agreement could be significantly reduced from its current level.